TinkerEdgeT/mendel-docs/GettingStarted.md

 The first time you'll be asked to set a pbuilder mirror site.
 Use http://deb.debian.org/debian.

-If you have not modified any packages, and would like to speed your install:
+If you have not modified any packages, and would like to speed up your build, specify `FETCH_PACKAGES=true` like this:

 ```
 FETCH_PACKAGES=true m
 ```

-This will cause packages to be fetched from Aptitude.
+This will cause packages to be fetched from the upstream Mendel APT repositories instead of building them locally.

 ## Artifact caching